hoanhan101/algo/README.md

 ## Total questions with solutions: 90

-- Every week, I send out 4-6 programming problems with detailed solutions, test cases, and program analysis, all in Go.
+## Motivation

-- The goal is to help you get good at algorithms and data structures so that you can prepare better for your next coding interviews.
+I am building a database of most frequently appeared coding interview problems that I think are the most valuable and productive to spend time on.
+For each one, I am including my thoughts of process on how to approach and solve it, adding well-documented solutions with test cases, time and space complexity analysis.
+My goal is to help you get good algorithms and data structures so that you can prepare better for your next coding interviews.

 ## Table of Contents